brandonjordan1/jsURL/README.md

 Installation
 =====

-Download jsURL and put this in the &lt;head&gt; of your code:
+Download 'jsURL.js' and put this in the &lt;head&gt; of your code:

 <pre>&lt;script type="text/javascript" src="../path/to/jsURL.js"&gt;&lt;/script&gt;</pre>